AmenAllahGAMER/TruEmu/README.rst

 Building
 ========

-QEMU is multi-platform software intended to be buildable on all modern Linux platforms, OS-X, Win32 (via the Mingw64 toolchain) and a variety of other UNIX targets.
-The simple steps to build QEMU are:
+TruEmu is multi-platform software intended to be buildable on all modern Linux platforms, OS-X, Win32 (via the Mingw64 toolchain) and a variety of other UNIX targets.
+The simple steps to build TruEmu are:

 .. code-block:: shell